Science in the New Zealand Curriculum

 Partnerships: New Zealand Council for Educational Research (NZCER, the lead contractor), CWA/Learning Media, and Massey University

-The project has three strands:
+The project three strands were:

 - Science community engagement (to scope the current nature of engagement between schools and the science sector, identify potential opportunities, and develop examples of best practice)